pszajows/ollama_how_to/README.md

 ## How to download a model to Ollama?

 Ollama has its own model cache, which is populated automatically when a specific model version is invoked (see below).
-Sometimes it is convenient to trigger populating the cache manually, e.g. when you want to download several models for the future use running a batch.
+Sometimes it is convenient to trigger populating the cache manually, e.g. when you want to download several models for the future use with API.
 In order to do it, you can use *ollama pull* command with a name or a name and a tag of the model you want to use, for instance:
 > ollama pull starcoder